AdobeDocs/experience-manager-core-components.en/help/components/forms/form-container.md

 The form Container Component enables the building of simple information submission forms and features by supporting simple WCM forms and by using a nested structure to allow additional form components.

-By using the [configure dialog](#configure-dialog) the content editor can define the action triggered by form submission, where the submitted content should be stored, and whether a workflow should be triggered.
+By using the [configure dialog](#configure-dialog) the content editor can define the action triggered by form submission, the URl that should handle the submission, and whether a workflow should be triggered.
 The template author can use the [design dialog](#design-dialog) to define the allowed components and their mappings similar to the design dialog for the [standard layout container in the template editor](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/sites/authoring/features/templates.html).

 >[!NOTE]
 >